OFC PRIVACY STATEMENT

 CORRECTION OF YOUR PERSONAL HEALTH INFORMATION

-If you find errors in your Personal Health Information (PHI), please notify us as soon as possible and we will make the appropriate corrections within a 30 day period upon receiving your written request.
-The forms to be completed can be given to you by our front desk reception, your treating physician’s administrative office or the Privacy Officer.
+If you find errors in your Personal Health Information (PHI), please notify the Privacy Officer as soon as possible and we will make the appropriate corrections within a 30-day period upon receiving your written request.

 We are not required to correct information relating to clinical observations or opinions made in good faith.
 You have the right to attach a short statement of disagreement to your record if we refuse to make a requested change.